Admissions Criteria to the Bachelor of Science in Athletic Training (BSAT) Major

 The program is on impacted status (i.e., the number of applications received is greater than the number of vacancies for the program).
-Therefore, admission into the Athletic Training major is very competitive.
+Therefore, admission into the Athletic Training Program is very competitive.
 Only applicants with the highest composite scores in the ten prerequisite courses, their personal interview score, and strong professional letters of recommendation will be offered admission.
 Applicants not selected may reapply each year, but must compete with the entire new applicant pool.

 - Students must submit an Athletic Training Program application.

 - Students will be ranked according to overall grade point average (GPA) and GPA in the ten prerequisite courses.

 - Recommendations will be reviewed and scored based on specific criteria.
 Three recommendations are required.
 One recommendation must be from a certified athletic trainer.
 The program will solicit these recommendations electronically after your application has been received.